Poggen/portfolio/content/blog/how-to-get-started-with-semantic-naming-of-colors.md

 ![](https://www.jakobmagnusson.se/assets/semantic-2.png)

-The text color is the first color in the foreground, so we name it "foreground/primary".
-Then we have the underline thats the second color so we name it "foreground/secondary.
-And then we also have a background color that we call "background/primary".
+Text color is the first color in the foreground, so we name it "foreground/primary".
+Underline color is the second color in the foreground so we name it "foreground/secondary.
+And then we have a background color that we call "background/primary".

 ![](https://www.jakobmagnusson.se/assets/semantic-3.png)

 Here we have our color scheme in Figma, they are also added as color styles.
+Lets add a dark color scheme while are at it.